microsoft/scmsamples-InventoryOnHand/README.md

 ## Installing the Mobile App in Dataverse

+### Prerequisites
+- Make sure that you have enabled dual write for legal entities

 Follow these steps to install the **Dynamics 365 Inventory On-Hand Mobile Application** in Dataverse:

 1. **Navigate to the PowerApps Portal**: [https://make.powerapps.com](https://make.powerapps.com)